Deanna Petherbridge: Life and career

 In 1996 she was appointed a Commander of the Order of the British Empire (CBE) for services to drawing and teaching.
 She was awarded a Fellowship of the Royal College of Art (FRCA) 1997, an Honorary Fellowship of the Royal Institute of British Architects (Hon.
 FRIBA)1998 and Honorary Doctorate in Design (Hon DDes) Kingston University, London, 2001.
 In 2019 she was appointed an Honorary Fellow of the Warburg Institute, London.

+Deanna Petherbridge died at her London home on 8 January 2024, at the age of 84.